lukeocodes/hacktoberfest-checker/README.md

 You need to create a GitHub Personal Access Token to be able to access the GitHub API from your local environment.

-[Follow the documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and don't remember to copy the token before you leave the page (or you'll need to make two).
+[Follow the documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and don't forget to copy the token before you leave the page (or you'll need to make two).

 It ***ONLY*** needs the `public_repo` scope.
 Adding more scopes could be a security risk.